abdelazizSalah/Hack-the-box-/readme.md

 # Hack The Box Full guide
-* This repo contains all my write ups for machines on HTB website.
+* This repo contains all my write ups for machines on HTB website and CTFs like PicoCTF